TYPO3-Headless/headless/Documentation/Reference/Events.rst

   workspace split-screen previews and similar admin tooling land on the configured `frontendBase`.
 It acts only on backend requests and only when headless mode is enabled for the resolved site.
+* `TYPO3\CMS\Core\Resource\Event\GeneratePublicUrlForResourceEvent` —
+  headless's `ProxyResourcePublicUrlListener` (identifier
+  `headless/ProxyResourcePublicUrl`) rewrites public URLs of local, publicly capable storages through the configured storage proxy.
+  Registered only when the `headless.storageProxy` feature flag is enabled, and acts only on frontend requests with headless mode on.
 * `TYPO3\CMS\FrontendLogin\Event\LoginConfirmedEvent` — headless
   assigns the `success` status to the JSON login response.